IndicoDataSolutions/Indico-Solutions-Toolkit/README.md

 ```
 pip install indico_toolkit
 ```
-* Note: If you are on a version of the Indico IPA platform pre-5.1, then install indico-toolkit==1.2.3
+* Note: If you are on a version of the Indico IPA platform pre-5.1, then install indico-toolkit==1.2.3.
+* Note: If you are on version 5.x, then install indico-toolkit==2.0.0
 * If you want to use PdfHighlighter, install with `pip install 'indico_toolkit[full]'` as PyMuPDF is an optional dependency.

 ### Example Useage